librariesio/spdx/README.md

 A SPDX license checker

-This gem allows you to find standard SPDX licenses from similar, but not exact names using Levenshtein distances to find the closest match.
+This gem allows you to find standard SPDX licenses from similar, but not exact names using [FuzzyMatch](https://github.com/seamusabshere/fuzzy_match) to find the closest match.

 ## Installation